Alec8888/dbProject/README.md

 # Database Project

 Currently deployed to my (Alec) Oracle Cloud DB and compute instance.
+See the Oracle deployment branch for the changes made after project completion to migrate the app and db to my (Alec) personal Oracle Cloud for public distribution.

 ### Contributors